braxtonb/apollo-graphql/README.md

 ### Development Setup

-1. `cd server && npm run dev:server` to begin node server
+1. `cd server && npm run dev:server` to begin node server `port 4000`
-2. in a second terminal window, `npm run json:server` to begin json-server that creates a REST API from a json file
+2. in a second terminal window, `npm run json:server` to begin json-server that creates a REST API from a json file `port 4001`
-3. in a third terminal window, `cd .. && cd client && npm start` to start the front end
+3. in a third terminal window, `cd .. && cd client && npm start` to start the front end `port 3000`

-### Production Setup

-1. `cd client && npm run build` Build front end
-2. `cd .. && cd server && npm run prod:build` Build backend
-3. `npm run prod:server` Run server in production mode, front end is hosted by server in this mode

 ### What's the point?